oosmos/protothreads_cpp/README.md

    * If you use object threads, you must override virtual function `Run()` in each object that you create and then call each thread function in the object, in turn.
    * On Windows and Linux, you'll want to throttle the calls to thread functions with a hard delay in order to be polite to others on the system.
 See `OS::DelayMS(1)` in the example.
 Vary the delay time depending on how responsive you need your application to be.
    * On 'bare metal' (Arduino, PIC32, STM32, etc.), you'll want to run without throttling.
-2. You must allocate a stack for each thread.
+2. You must pass the corresponding thread instance variable to the thread function and it must be called `rThread`.
-   * If you have iterators or need other variables local to the function, you must specialize `Proto::Stack` and allocate them there (see `TestThreadStack` in the `TestThreads` example).
+3. If you have variables that you'd like to retain from one invocation to the next, you must allocate a data structure for each thread and pass it to the thread function.
+There is no restriction on its name.
-   * If you don't need local variables, then simply allocate a stack of type `Proto::Stack`.
-See `BeepingThread_Stack` in the example.
-3. You must pass at least one argument to each thread function that is a reference to the thread's stack that you created.
-The name of the argument _must_ be `rStack`.
 4. For new platforms, implement a new `os_<name>.cpp` file that conforms to the modest interface specified in `os.hpp`.